-and publicly preserves those rights to due process and equal protection.
-To regulate communications, the LBC adopted 3 AAC 110.500(b) which expressly prohibits private (ex parte) contact between the LBC and any individual, other than its staff, except during a public meeting called to address a municipal boundary proposal.
-The limitation takes effect upon the filing of a petition and remains in place through the last date available for the commission to reconsider a decision.
+LBC proceedings regarding a municipal boundary change must be conducted in a manner that upholds the right of everyone to due process and equal protection.
+Ensuring that communications with the LBC concerning municipal boundary petitions are conducted openly and publicly preserves those rights to due process and equal protection.
+To regulate communications, the LBC adopted 3 AAC 110.500(b) which expressly prohibits private (ex parte) contact between the LBC and any individual, other than its staff, except during a public meeting called to address a municipal boundary petition.
+The ex parte limitation takes effect upon the filing of a petition and remains in place through the last date available for the commission to reconsider a decision.
 If a decision of the LBC is appealed to the court, the limitation on ex parte contact is extended throughout the appeal in the event the court requires additional consideration by the LBC.

-In that regard, all communications with the commission must be submitted through staff.
-The LBC staff may be contacted at the following address, telephone number, fax number, or email address.
+All communications with the commission must be submitted through staff.
+There are no limitations in communicating with the LBC staff during the petition process.
+The staff may be contacted at the following address, telephone number, fax number, or email address.

-Local Boundary Commission Staff 550 West Seventh Avenue, Suite 1640 Anchorage, Alaska 99501-3510 Telephone: (907) 269-4587 or 269-4559 Fax: (907) 269-4563 Email: LBC@alaska.gov
+Local Boundary Commission staff 550 W. 7th Avenue, Suite 1640 Anchorage, AK 99501 Telephone: (907) 269-4587/4559 Fax: (907) 269-4563 lbc@alaska.gov